MBBS in Italy

 MBBS Seats in Italy for International Students

-Now the query arises, "How many Italian Medical Colleges offer medical seats to international students in English taught program?"
-And the answer is- There are just 7 medical universities.
-However, the English taught MBBS program is available in 15 Medical universities, and the rest offers seats to only EU students.
-Nearly, 135 Seats are available where Non-EU students can apply for admission to the MBBS Program.
-Take a look at the Italy MBBS Universities in table below to see the reserved seats for Non-EU Students-
+Now the query arises, "How many Italian Medical Colleges offer medical seats to international students in English-taught programs?"
+The answer is, There are just 7 medical universities.
+However, the English-taught MBBS program is available in 15 Medical universities, and the rest offer seats to only EU students.
+Nearly 135 Seats are available where non-EU students can apply for admission to the MBBS Program.
+Take a look at the Italy MBBS Universities in the table below to see the reserved seats for Non-EU Students-

 Medical School Seats Non-EU Seats